 Shoot for the Moon, Not the Stars

 Lastly, it’s important to note that not all fiction journals are made equal.
-The world of literary publications is competitive, and writers must often secure publications from lesser-known journals before they attempt publication through a reputable magazine.
+The world of literary publications is competitive, and writers must often secure publications from lesser-known journals before they attempt publication through reputable short story magazines.

 Where to Submit Short Stories: Closing Thoughts